ENGLISH VOWELS

 According to Wikipedia [The Free Encyclopedia], the word ‘vowel’ comes from the Latin word vocalis, meaning "vocal" (i.e. relating to the voice).
 In English, the word vowel is commonly used to mean both vowel sounds and the written symbols that represent them.
 Middle English: from Old French vouel, from Latin vocalis (littera) ‘vocal (letter)’.

-In phonetics,vowel is a sound in spoken language, with two complementary definitions.
+In phonetics, a vowel is a sound in spoken language, with two complementary definitions.
 In the phonetic definition, a vowel is a sound, such as the English "ah" /ɑː/ or "oh" /əʊ/, produced with an open vocal tract; it is median (the air escapes along the middle of the tongue), oral (at least some of the airflow must escape through the mouth), frictionless and continuant.
 There is no significant build-up of air pressure at any point above the glottis.
 This contrasts with consonants, such as the English "sh" [ʃ], which have a constriction or closure at some point along the vocal tract.
 In the other, phonological definition, a vowel is defined as syllabic, the sound that forms the peak of a syllable.
 A phonetically equivalent but non-syllabic sound is a semivowel.
 According to Longman Dictionary of Language Teaching and Applied Linguistics, Fourth edition, by Jack C. RICHARDS and RICHARD SCHMIDT, in which the term ‘vowel’ is defined as:

 “A speech sound produced without the significant constriction of the air flowing through the mouth.”